VKishorereddy084/AI-Learning-Coach/README.md

 #### Requirements and models that used.

 - **Q&A Generation.py**: Make sure to install all the libraries required for the code to function.
 You can typically do this using pip, Python’s package installer.
-Next, download the Zephyr model (specifically, TheBloke/zephyr-7B-alpha-GGUF) from Hugging Face.
+Next, download the Zephyr model (`TheBloke/zephyr-7B-alpha-GGUF`) from Hugging Face.
 This model is essential for generating questions and answer from the input data.

 - **Converting_dataset.ipynb**: This scripts takes csv file as an input.